 The city is particularly beautiful during the so-called “ottobrate,” from mid-September to the end of October.
 High summer is hot and disagreeable, and the Romans themselves leave for the seaside.

-On my first evening back in Rome, we like to climb Michelangelo’s Cordonata Capitolina (Capitoline Stairway) to the Capitoline Hill.
+On our first evening back in Rome, we like to climb Michelangelo’s Cordonata Capitolina (Capitoline Stairway) to the Capitoline Hill.
 There’s an atmospheric spot to the right of the Palazzo Senatorio where you can lean on a wall and look out over the Forum.
 Piranesi made etchings of this view, and it’s the place where Gibbon decided to write “The History of the Decline and Fall of the Roman Empire.”